Skip to main content

 The human body is designed for acute stress response, a brilliant survival mechanism mediated by the hypothalamic-pituitary-adrenal (HPA) axis.
 When faced with a threat, the body prioritizes immediate survival by producing cortisol.
 This adrenal hormone mobilizes energy, sharpens focus, and prepares the body for action.

 In a balanced system, this response is temporary, and hormonal levels return to baseline once the stressor has passed.
 Modern life, with its persistent deadlines, financial pressures, and constant connectivity, often creates a state of chronic activation of this HPA axis.
-The body perceives a continuous, low-grade threat, leading to perpetually elevated levels.
+The body perceives a continuous, low-grade threat, leading to perpetually elevated cortisol levels.

 This phenomenon, sometimes called the “pregnenolone steal,” represents a physiological trade-off.
 The body, prioritizing long-term stress management, down-regulates the production of reproductive and vitality-promoting hormones.
 This creates a systemic environment that not only lowers testosterone but also disrupts the delicate balance with estrogen, directly impacting energy, mood, and metabolic function.